-- In the case of a surplus, in line with the amending Regulations (The Local Government) Pension Scheme (Amendment) Regulations 2020) the parties will need to make formal Authority.
+- In the case of a surplus, in line with the amending Regulations (The Local Government) Authority.
 The Fund will notify the parties of the information required to make the determination on request. - employer within 6 months of completion of the cessation assessment by the Actuary. - the next valuation.